Bi0informatic/timelinePage/README.md

 # Introduction
-This is a story about Gus and the circumstances that led to an image of his.
+This is a story about a cat named Gus, and the circumstances that led to an image of his.
 A story told through a timeline.

 ## Reference Story: